vishrutMathur04/Project-1/Devlog.md

 - Add stamp_line(action, message) that formats entries as `YYYY-MM-DD HH:MM [ACTION] message` and then test the function separately before integrating.

+# Oct 19 8:00 pm
+So I was able to add time stamp that formats entries in this format `YYYY-MM-DD HH:MM

+Now next I will use first token as tag (action), rest as message and also try to integrate timestamp function.